JasonWatts/wchazel/README.md

 Hazel
 ========

-Hazel is essentially an Alexa-Walkie-Talkie.
+Hazel is a Raspberry Pi based voice-enabled wi-fi walkie-talkie.
 It allows users to speak to other users through a Raspberry Pi based contraption.

 Look how easy it is to use!